bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Combines two or more dictionaries, creating a list of values for each key.
+### Combines two or more dictionaries, creating a list of values for each key

 -   Create a new `collections.defaultdict` with `list` as the default value for each key and loop over `dicts`.
 -   Use `dict.append()` to map the values of the dictionary to keys.
 -   Use `dict()` to convert the `collections.defaultdict` to a regular dictionary.

 ```py
 from collections import defaultdict